kmBlaine/yucon/doc/UnitsCFG.md

 Before any discussion can be had about the specifics of the units.cfg file, it is important to understand how Yucon handles units.
 First off, a unit, as handled by Yucon, has three essential parts:
-* **A common name** ie. inch, cubic centimeter, gallon, etc
+* **A common name** ie. inch, cubic centimeter, gallon, etc. This allows us to identify and look up a unit in a friendly, human-readable way.
-* **A type** such as length, volume, mass, force, pressure, and so forth
+* **A type** such as length, volume, mass, force, pressure, and so forth.
+This prevent nonsensical conversions like volume into pressure.
-* **A conversion factor** or how many of the common reference unit composes one of this unit
+* **A conversion factor** or how many of the common reference unit composes one of this unit.

-Each of these is crucial as we must to able to identify the unit in a human readable way, prevent nonsensical conversions like volume into pressure, and be able to convert at all.
-The conversion factor is the magic of Yucon where by storing everything in common refernce unit, you can convert blindly between all those things with simple substitution into a predefined algebraic formula.
+The conversion factor is the magic of Yucon which avoids the combinatorial explosion of knowing the exact conversion ratio between every possible pair of units.
+Instead, Yucon uses a common reference unit.
+The conversion factor is the conversion ratio between the auxiliary unit and the refernce unit such that 1 auxiliary unit equals the conversion factor reference units.
+Converting is then a simple matter of substitution into a predefined algebraic formula.

 In addition to these basic three elements, units may also have additional properties which must be considered during handling or that simply give us more ways to talk about that unit.
 Optional properties are:
 * **Aliases.** Alternate spellings or abbreviations used for the unit.
-* **Zero Point.** The point on the base unit scale that constitutes 0 on this unit's scale.
+* **Zero Point.** The point on the reference unit scale that constitutes zero on this unit's scale.
 * **Dimensions.** How many dimensions the unit has eg. a square meter has 2 while a cubic meter has 3 and a normal meter has 1
 * **Inverse.** Determines if the unit is the inverse of the base unit.